chrislzm/BackInStock/FrontEnd/README.md

 Now just open `demo.html` in your browser and give it a run!

 ## Integration with Your Online Store

-In order to integrate this form with your online store, you will need to:

 1. Upload the jQuery and jQuery Modal dependencies to your website and update the code on your product page to include the dependencies
 3. Copy the entire `#stock-notification-form` code from `demo.html` into your product Page and update: